Turkey: Saudi hunt for Khashoggi killers must go 'top to bottom'

 Erdogan spoke as hundreds of bankers and company executives gathered in Riyadh for the Future Investment Initiative, an annual event designed to attract foreign capital under reforms designed to end Saudi dependence on oil exports.

-Additional reporting by Tuvan Gumrukcu in Ankara; Ezgi Erkoyun, Daren Butler, Ali Kucukgocmen and Sarah Dadouch in Istanbul and Susan Heavey in Washington; Writing by David Dolan; Editing by Jon Boyle and Andrew Roche
+Additional reporting by Tuvan Gumrukcu in Ankara; Ezgi Erkoyun, Daren Butler, Ali Kucukgocmen and Sarah Dadouch in Istanbul and Susan Heavey in Washington; Writing by David Dolan and William Maclean; Editing by Jon Boyle and Andrew Roche